JalenDuggan/JalenDuggan/README.md

 Here are some ideas to get you started:
 -->
 🤘🏿 Hello, I'm Jalen!
 I'm a student at Ontario Tech University studying Software Engineering and a Lighthouse Lab Grad :)<br>
-🌱I'm into everything webdev and I'm always trying to learn new things
+🌱 I'm into everything infra related and I'm always trying to learn new things